squaresyntax/raeIO/README.md

 # Run with an explicit mode
 python raeio_cli_Version2.py --mode Art --prompt "Draw a cat"

-# Rely on the interactive prompt / default Text mode
+# Rely on the default Text mode (prompts only when run interactively)
 python raeio_cli_Version2.py --prompt "Analyze this text"
 ```